vectorete/server-multiclient-drones/README.md

   </a>
 </div>

-The Drone Monitoring System is a project that simulates a drone monitoring system using a client-server architecture.
-The server manages multiple drone clients, processes their positions, and forwards position data to other drones.
+The Drone Monitoring System is a project that recreates a drone monitoring system, using a client-server architecture.
+The server manages multiple drone clients, processing their position, and forwarding their position data to other drones.
 The system does not prevent collisions but efficiently manages a large number of clients for testing purposes.

 #### ➡️ Project Phases <a id="project-phases"></a>